kontent-ai/smart-link/README.md

 }
 ```

+## Tests

+Since this SDK highly depends on browser APIs, the tests are run by Karma test runner (+ Jasmine) inside Chrome browser.
+To run all tests in a watch mode you can use the `npm run test:browser` command.
+To run all tests only once you can use
+the `npm run test:browser:once` command.

 ## Feedback & Contribution

 Feedback & Contributions are welcomed.
 Feel free to take/start an issue & submit PR.